A Learning Support Assistant teaching British Sign Language to staff and students

 Students with a hearing impairment are supported by the LSA Team of some 25 Learning Support Assistants all of who are H.I. aware and skilled in supporting the delivery of the curriculum to students with a hearing impairment.
 All teachers have had deaf awareness training from the County team in the last year with regular monitoring of H I student progress carried out through observation in class and dialogue between the Teacher of the Deaf and teachers awareness raising for staff is regularly undertaken and led by the team.

 The school has nineteen Soundfield Systems that enhance good voice projection in lesson to optimise a student’s own hearing.
 Each student receives a bespoke timetable, tailored to meet their needs, each one showing adaptions, time for 1:1 work with the specialist teacher or input from speech and language.
 The team work very closely with parents, student and early years’ providers to ensure transition is effected well and induction to the school is smooth.
 Every encouragement is given to the fullest level of participation to all the extra-curricular activities, supported by LNC staff when needed.

 Supporting Students with Visual Impairment

-The Angmering School is one of two educational resource bases for Visually Impaired learners in West Sussex.
-There is a specialist V.I team: A Senior Leader of Sensory Impairment and a Qualified Teacher of the Visually Impaired who leads a small team of LSAs who are qualified RNIB Braillists with a wealth of experience; all working together with staff across the school to provide V.I students with the programs, services and resources they need for an outstanding learning experience.
+The Angmering School is the only educational resource base for Visually Impaired learners in West Sussex.
+There is a specialist V.I team: A Qualified Teacher of the Visually Impaired who leads a small team of LSAs who are qualified RNIB Braillists or currently in training with a wealth of experience; all working together with staff across the school to provide V.I students with the programs, services and resources they need for an outstanding learning experience.

 - Duxbury PC software for text to Braille translation.